-The Onondaga County Animal Abuser Registry was established in 2017 by an act of the Onondaga County Legislature.
-The complete law may be viewed here.
+Great news!
+The Oneida County Animal Abuser Registry has now been established by an act of the Oneida County Legislature.
+The complete law in Onondaga County may be viewed here.

 Anyone convicted of animal cruelty, who resides in Onondaga County, is required to register with the Onondaga County Sheriff’s Office within five (5) days of their release from incarceration or, if not incarcerated, from the date of the conviction.
 The registry is not retroactive.
 The information listed below has been supplied by convicted offenders to the Onondaga County Sheriff’s Office.